amore-lab/privacy-policy/index.md

 We may also collect information when you connect to your account using an account maintained by a third party, such as a social media account (“Third-Party Account”).
 The Services may collect information about you from your Third-Party Accounts in accordance with your permissions.
 When you connect to us through a Third-Party Account like Facebook or Google, we receive information from that third party identifying your account.
 We collect and store this information and use it to help you connect to the Services.
 Connecting your account to a Third-Party Account is completely optional, and you will have the opportunity to grant permission when you attempt to connect.
 You can revoke permission by logging into the Third-Party Account and disconnecting Meyou from there, and through the native applications on your smartphone.
 We may retain the information we collected previously from you.

 **Consent for Marketing Communications and Notifications.** With your explicit consent, we may send you service updates, marketing content, and promotional information through the following methods:

-- Email
+(i) Email

-- In-app notifications
+(ii) In-app notifications

-- Push notifications
+(iii) Push notifications

 These communications are designed to enhance your experience by informing you about new features, personalized content, and events related to our service.

 You can withdraw your consent at any time through the following methods:

-- Clicking the “unsubscribe” link at the bottom of any email
+(i) Clicking the “unsubscribe” link at the bottom of any email

-- Adjusting your notification preferences in the app under [Settings] > [Notification Settings]
+(ii) Adjusting your notification preferences in the app under [Settings] > [Notification Settings]

-- Contacting our support team at hello@dotdotdot.ai
+(iii) Contacting our support team at hello@dotdotdot.ai

 Please note that transactional or service-related communications (such as changes to our terms or important security updates) may still be sent regardless of your marketing preferences, as they are essential to the operation of the service.

+**Item Data and Related Privacy Practices.** You acknowledge and agree to the following practices regarding the collection and handling of item-related data:

+(i) We collect information related to the issuance and use of free and paid items—including timestamps, item types, and transaction logs—for purposes such as customer support, fraud prevention, and maintaining service integrity.

+(ii) You may access, correct, delete, or object to the processing of your item-related data at any time.

+(iii) Paid item data is retained until your account is deleted, unless a longer retention period is required under applicable law.

+(iv) We use industry-standard security measures, including TLS encryption, access controls, and audit logging, to protect your data from unauthorized access, misuse, or loss.

 **Personal Data Deletion Policy Upon Account Deletion.** When a user deletes their account, all personally identifiable information (PII) associated with the account will be permanently deleted from our systems without delay, except where retention is required by applicable laws or internal policies for legal, security, or operational reasons.
 This includes, but is not limited to, your email address, name, payment history, and any uploaded content.

 Re-registration is not allowed within 30 days of account deletion.